isomerpages/pmo-nccs/media/speeches/_posts/2022-06-07-post-SM Teo Chee Hean at Temasek's Ecosperity Conference 2022.md

 **Introduction**

-Good morning.
+It is a pleasure to see many familiar faces in the audience today.
 I am pleased to join everyone here in person at Ecosperity Week 2022, as well as those of our friends who are coming in virtually.

 Climate change belongs to that class of problems, likened to the “boiling frog”.
 If we do nothing about it today, nothing is likely to happen, change significantly, today or tomorrow, or this year or next.
 But by the time we feel the effects in a significant way, we’ve already lost a decade or decades of time – time when action could have been taken, time lost forever which we cannot recover.
 We have already passed that point.
 We already see the significant effects of climate change everywhere.
 We have to make up for lost time, and need to take urgent and more decisive action now.